spotlesstofu/daikin-mc55w-smart/README.md

 MC55W is an air purifier from Daikin.
 It has an infrared (**IR**) remote controller.

-I'd like to schedule the MC55W operation by sending IR commands from another device.
+I'd like to make the MC55W **Smart**, namely to schedule the MC55W operation by sending IR commands from another device.

 ## IR Remote